yogakhatri/PYQ-UGC-NET/data/unit-1-audit.md

 ## Scope and exceptions

-Completeness is measured against the supplied, verifiable PDFs.
-The descriptively renamed Rajasthan scans are RPSC recruitment papers, not SET papers.
+Completeness is measured against the supplied, verifiable UGC NET PDFs, not against every examination session ever published.
 Questions whose scans irretrievably lose operands, overbars or diagram cells are listed in `classification-review.md`; they are not silently guessed or counted as solved.

 ## Rebuild